Migrate Exchange 2016 to 2019

 - Verify the Exchange server installation by running the command Get-ExchangeServer on the Exchange Management Shell (EMS)

-- Create mailboxes and Public folder on the target Exchange
+- Create mailboxes and Public folder on Exchange 2019 server

 - Install cumulative updates (CU) on Exchange server 2016

-For migrating Exchange server 2016 to Exchange 2019, it is required that you have installed the latest cumulative updates (CU) on the source 2016 server.
+For Exchange 2016 to 2019 migration, ensure to install the latest cumulative updates (CU) on the source 2016 server.

 - Create trust relationship between forests (Optional)